 Attendance and participation in class is the key to achieving success in upper school.
 Studies show that students who attend school regularly are more likely to succeed at school.
 Students should aim for 100% attendance.
-When students know they are going to be absent, they should notify their teachers and Year Coordinator before the absence to collect work to ensure that they keep up with their studies.
-They may need to provide the school with a medical certificate if they are away for an assessment.
+When students know they are going to be absent, they should notify their teachers and Year Coordinator before the absence and arrange for class work to be provided to ensure that they are able to keep up with their studies.

+Students may need to provide the school with a medical certificate if they are away for an assessment.